replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

   ```
 #### Discover Specifications and Generate a Bundle

-You can run an automatic discovery of specifications in Secrets or ConfigMaps in the cluster and generate a merged support bundle using the `--load-cluster-specs` flag.
+You can run an automatic discovery of specifications contained in Secrets or ConfigMaps in the cluster and generate a merged support bundle using the `--load-cluster-specs` flag.
 This can be easier than manually typing each specification on the command line.

-The `--load-cluster-specs` flag can be combined with multiple specifications, such as URLs or specifications that match a custom label.
-For more information, see [Discover Cluster Specs](https://troubleshoot.sh/docs/support-bundle/discover-cluster-specs/) in the Troubleshoot documentation.

 Run the following command to generate a bundle with specifications discovered in the cluster:

   ```bash
   kubectl support-bundle --load-cluster-specs
   ```
+The `--load-cluster-specs` flag can be combined with multiple specifications, such as URLs or specifications that match a custom label.
+For more information, see [Discover Cluster Specs](https://troubleshoot.sh/docs/support-bundle/discover-cluster-specs/) in the Troubleshoot documentation.